LJPc-solutions/freescout-cleanup-module/README.md

 - `--subject-starts-with`: Clean up conversations with subjects starting with the specified string.
 - `--subject-contains`: Clean up conversations with subjects containing the specified string.
 - `--subject-ends-with`: Clean up conversations with subjects ending with the specified string.
+- `--limit`: The maximum number of conversations to delete.
 - `--dry-run`: Perform a dry run without actually deleting conversations.
 - `--y`: Confirm deletion of conversations.